• Mon to Thu 08:00 AM - 05:00 PM | Fri 08:00 AM - 04:00 PM

 bowel leakage

 Bowel incontinence means you can’t fully control your bowel movements.
-It can be mild — like a small leak when you pass gas — or it can be more severe, such as losing stool without warning.
-Many people feel embarrassed about discussing it.
+Research shows about 1 in 3 people who visit a primary care doctor deal with bowel incontinence.
+That’s the accidental leaking of stool or gas.
+And yet, many people suffer in silence for years before seeking help.
 But bowel incontinence is a medical symptom with clear signs, causes, and treatment options.
 Knowing the most common bowel incontinence red flags helps you get care early and protect your health & confidence.

 What are the red flags for bowel incontinence?